atschlac/ari-schlacht/document_storage_bank/README.md

 - Use a BTree data structure to store documents in both tiers.
 - Documents that don't fit in RAM are written to the disk and accessed when needed.
 - BTree implementation is done in the `BTreeImpl` class.

+## Undo Support to the Document Store Using a Stack

+- Introduce a command stack to track document operations.
+- Users can undo the last action or undo the last action on a specific document specified by URL.
+- Undo is achieved by calling the `undo` method on the corresponding command.

 ## Getting Started